ekohlwey/applications-book/exceptions.md

 I don't really care that the application can't contact Zookeeper.
 I care that the underlying data store is having problems and I need to tell someone to go look at it and fix it.
-Furthermore, as indicated by the aforementioned considerations, many subclasses of ZookeeperException are intended to be caught at the location of the call.
+Furthermore, as indicated by the aforementioned considerations, many subclasses of ZookeeperException are intended to be caught at the location of the method invocation.
 (as a side note, this behavior, which many find counterintuitive, was a major motivator for the creation of the Curator project, which most applications use instead of Zookeeper).